iroshan4u/SeleniumWithJenkins/README.md

 When use SSH key to connect with Github,
 1. create shh key from cmd
-   >ssh-keygen -t rsa -b 4096 -C "<email used in github account>" 2 keys will be generated in "C:\Users\Iroshan\.ssh" path
+   >ssh-keygen -t rsa -b 4096 -C "email used in github account" 2 keys will be generated in "C:\Users\Iroshan\.ssh" path
 2. copy public key and paste to create a ssh key inside git setting
 3. create another credential inside Jenkins credential provider.